Ragnhild Tregagås: Norwegian paganism, witchcraft, and magic

 The practice and reception of Norwegian Witchcraft had many connections to the mythical creature, the Troll.
 In Norwegian, Swedish, and Danish languages, the word troll itself was linked to witchcraft, trollfolk meaning witches, trollman meaning male witch, trollkvinne and trollkone translating to a female witch, and trolldom meaning witchcraft.
 Trollcats were often regarded as the Norwegian witch's familiar.
 For early Norwegians, trolls were just as real as their human neighbors, existing in sagas, Eddas, and even legislation.
 Predating the 12th century, Norwegian Christian laws forbade citizens from conversing with and interacting with trolls, and in documents dating from 1274 to 1781, doing so would result in severe punishment.
 These codes forbade the citizens from "sitting outside to wake the trolls" and seeking their knowledge, and likely stemmed from the seiðr, a Nordic ritual done to gain knowledge from the past, present, and future.
 The 1274 law, written into national law, was the first law to prohibit anything related to the practice of magic.
 In Norse mythology, trolls were often viewed as antisocial and all interactions with humans were initiated by the human.
 So if a Norwegian citizen had an experience with a troll, it was due to their own actions and the result of violating these laws.
 As the centuries progressed, and the Christianization of Norway solidified, the term for troll stopped referring to the mythological creature but instead became linked to the dead, to hinder communication with spirits.
 For pre-Christian Norwegians, the dead were never truly gone as tradition saw consumable offerings being left at gravesites, similar to the Mexican traditions for Dia de Los Muertos.
 Negative spirits from Hel were also recorded, and would often assault the living.
 This contact with the dead, both positive and negative, aligns more with Pagan beliefs and was reformed during Christianization.
 In the eyes of the Christian society, trolls and magic users were regarded on the same level as homosexuality, as documented in the Old Law of Gulathing's Law of Personal Rights.
 As Christianity took hold over Norse society, fear arose that trolls would steal unbaptized infants and replace them with their own.

 While there is not much documentation on Ragnhild Tregagås before and after the events surrounding her trial, Tregagås' alleged use of magic ties back to pre-Christian Nordic practices of magic, with strong ties to Nordic paganism.
-Her case is a remnant of an important, societal shift from pagan Scandinavia to the Christianization of the region, as evident by the church's involvement in her sentencing and the legislature crafted against the practices of witchcraft.
+Her case is a remnant of an important, societal shift from pagan Scandinavia to the Christianization of the region, as evidenced by the church's involvement in her sentencing and the legislation crafted against the practice of witchcraft.